RobinRTN/Minishell/README.md

 ## Overview

 The Minishell project at [42 School](https://www.42.fr/) is an intricate and rewarding challenge.
-Completed shortly after training at Le Wagon, this project required thorough collaboration and a deep understanding of shell programming.
 While our project isn't perfect, it encapsulates the significant growth in our skills and is a substantial part of our learning journey.

 ## Global Approach

 We chose to focus on the mandatory features, setting aside the bonus parts for a dedicated effort on quality.
 Our strategy was built around:
 - Utilizing chained lists for efficient memory management.
-- Adhering strictly to `norminette` standards for maintainable code.
+- Adhering strictly to `norminette` standards as it went for maintainable code.
 - Dividing the project into two primary sections: parsing and execution, to optimize teamwork.

 ## Parsing Breakdown

 ### 1. Initialization and Error Handling
 - Setting up the core data structures.
-- Extracting `PATH` from the environment.
+- Extracting `PATH` from the environment and storing key value pairs into a dedicated chained list.
 - Handling user input through `readline`.
 - Implementing initial checks for empty lines or unclosed quotes.

 ### 2. Expansion
 - Processing elements with `$` based on their context (quotes, heredocs, variable names).
-- Expanding elements correctly according to their specific conditions.
+- Expanding elements correctly in the string according to their specific conditions.

 ### 3. Command Separation
 - Splitting input at `|` to indicate separate commands, while respecting quotes.